H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > Sometimes, when you issue an HTTPS/TLS certificate from a trusted public certificate service, they provide the certificate without the full chain.
 > That tool helps resolve that by combining the necessary certificate chain.
 >
-> It's also worth noting that if you issue an HTTPS/TLS certificate from a trusted public certificate service, they may provide the certificate without the full chain, consider it bad practice 👎.
+> It's also worth noting that if you issue an HTTPS/TLS certificate from a trusted public certificate service, they may provide the certificate without the full chain, consider it bad practice for them 👎.
 > Be aware that some trusted public certificate services might not handle PKI operations optimally, regardless of their trust level.

 ### Enhance Ingress NGINX for Large Scalability (e.g., Handling Many Nodes)